This website aims to collect and publish information on the myriad peoples of the Caucasus, but its main concern is with the Batsbi.

 Before settling on the plains the Bats used to breed sheep.
 Sheep breeding required large mountain pastures and these were rented from the Chechens.
 Apart from the sheep, oxen and horses were also reared.
 Working the land was of minor importance, a situation which changed only in the second half of the 19th century after the Bats resettled to the plains.
 By the end of the 19th century the Bats were already using artificial irrigation and quite advanced fertilization and agricultural equipment.
 Sheep breeding still retained its prominence, because its products (cheese and wool) were the Bats' main exports.
 The are records of the Bats having trade relations with France and England, though generally goods were exchanged with other mountain nations in Georgia or with the Ingushes and Chechens.
 The Bats' homespun cloth achieved renown.

 Historical records chronicle the Bats' striving for education.
 Education as well as folk traditions and culture were closely connected with corresponding Georgian institutions, especially with the Christian Church.
 The Bats consider Dmitri Tsiskarishvili, born in the 17th century, to be their first intellectual.
 He was educated at the Telavi and Tbilisi seminaries and later in the newly-founded St.Petersburg.
-By the 18th--19th century there were already several university graduates among the Bats.
+By the 18th-19th century there were already several university graduates among the Bats.
 The year 1864 marked the beginning of a national education for the Bats with the opening of a primary school in the village of Zemo-Alvani.
 The languages used in teaching were Georgian and Russian, and amongst the subjects taught were biblical history, arithmetic and gymnastics.
 This movement toward education did not occur with Chagma-Tushians.

 At the end of the 19th century nationalist and separatist ideas began to spread through Bats society, however their social movement took place within the limits of the disorders in Georgia and the whole of the Caucasus.
 The changes in central government in 1917 led to a period of confusion lasting for decades.
 The national independence movement was confronted by two imperialistic forces: the White Guard supporters of Denikin and the Bolshevist Red Army.
 The Bats were able to repel the White Guard but not the attack of the Bolshevist 11th army.
 Soviet power was established in Tushetia at the end of 1920 and the region was annexed to the Soviet Union on December 30th, 1922 as a part of the Trans-Caucasus Federation.
 The imposition of Soviet authority failed to bring about any stabilization in the political situation.
 Strong nationalist feelings were preserved in Tushetia and these were manifest in both active and passive opposition.
 Soviet rule was finally consolidated amongst the Bats at the end of the 1930s with the introduction of collectivization and the accompanying liquidation of all nationalists.